Are you big on creating family traditions?

 If your kids still get excited over Santa, then you should make it a tradition to sit down and write Santa a letter.

 Naturally, kids are going to want to include what they want for Christmas.
-But it is also a good time to teach them gratitude and let them write him a thank you letter for all of his hard work.
+Still, it is also a good time to teach them gratitude and let them write him a thank you letter for all of his hard work.

 21. Christmas Movie Night